Learning to a Greater Degree

 UCM Students Write for Social Justice, Sweep Competition

-Jonathan Thomas and Kendra Collins are passionate about the injustices in American society, and writing about these injustices earned them the 2014 Missouri Sociological Association Paper Competition Awards.
+Jonathan Thompson and Kendra Collins are passionate about the injustices in American society, and writing about these injustices earned them the 2014 Missouri Sociological Association Paper Competition Awards.

-"I wanted to write about an issue that showed people how things really worked," says Thomas, a Communication Studies student.
+"I wanted to write about an issue that showed people how things really worked," says Thompson, a Communication Studies student.

-Thomas explained the injustices for aspiring high school athletes living in the inner city, based off of Steve James' award-winning documentary Hoop Dreams.
-Thomas explored the film's controversial issues concerning race, economic division and education through his paper.
+Thompson explained the injustices for aspiring high school athletes living in the inner city, based off of Steve James' award-winning documentary Hoop Dreams.
+Thompson explored the film's controversial issues concerning race, economic division and education through his paper.

 Collins, UCM Social Gerontology graduate student, felt the desire to compare the federal and Missouri laws surrounding domestic violence.